patternfly/patternfly-react/packages/react-core/src/components/Menu/examples/Menu.md

 ### With flyout

 The flyout will automatically position to the left or top if it would otherwise go outside the window.
-The menu must be placed in a [Popover](/components/popover) or [Tooltip](/components/tooltip) since it may go outside the main content (like over the side nav).
+The menu must be placed in a container outside the main content like [Popover](/components/popover) or [Tooltip](/components/tooltip) since it may go over the side nav.

 ```js
 import React from 'react';